UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

         ( f))
 ```

-### A short map that extends to the Cauchy pseudocompletion is complete
+### A short map extends to the Cauchy pseudocompletion if and only if it is complete

 ```agda
 module _